tidymodels/yardstick/cran-comments.md

 ## Comments

-This is a small release that fixes a bug with the `autoplot()` method for confusion matrices.
+This release includes a fix to prepare for `stringsAsFactors = TRUE`, along with two new metrics and a few small bug fixes.

 ## Test environments
 * local OS X install, R 3.6.0